aspose-cells/Aspose.Cells-for-Java/Examples.GridJs/README.md

 2.run src\main\java\com\aspose\gridjs\demo\GridjsdemoApplication.java

-open browser and navigate to http://localhost:8080/gridjsdemo/index
+open browser and navigate to view the default spreadsheet file at http://localhost:8080/gridjsdemo/index or view all the files in the directory at http://localhost:8080/gridjsdemo/list

 ## Step to run in docker